8liam/fmlyrics-v3/README.md

 <h2>Credits</h2>

-<p>Customdle is built and maintained solely by Liam Grant.
+<p>FMLyrics is built and maintained solely by Liam Grant.
 Thanks to the developers of the libraries and frameworks used in this project.</p>